Civil Rights/General Public Interest Law Projects

 In 2007, the Mississippi legislature amended its labor laws and classified H-2A documents as confidential, permitting the documents to be withheld under the Mississippi Public Records Act.
 SMLS has requested H-2A records under the Public Records Act from the Mississippi Department of Employment Security (MDES) several times, and MDES denied each request, citing the new law.

-In July 2010, IPR filed a complaint in federal district court in Mississippi on behalf of SMLS.
-The § 1983 complaint alleged that MDES’s withholding of H-2A records violates federal law because a federal regulation requires states to release H-2A documents.
+In July 2010, IPR filed a complaint under 42 U.S.C. § 1983 in federal district court in Mississippi on behalf of SMLS.
+The complaint alleged that MDES’s withholding of H-2A records violates federal law because a federal regulation requires states to release H-2A documents.
 MDES filed a motion to dismiss, arguing that SMLS lacked a right of action to challenge the Mississippi Public Records Act.
 IPR amended its complaint to add a preemption claim under the Supremacy Clause, and MDES filed a second motion to dismiss.
 IPR then filed a motion for summary judgment on the merits, arguing that the Mississippi statute making H-2A records confidential is preempted by federal law requiring the disclosure of H-2A records.
-Summary judgment briefing was completed in February 2011, and the parties await decisions on all the motions.
+Summary judgment briefing was completed in February 2011, and the court held partial hearings in July 2012 and November 2013.

 In September 2011, IPR filed a complaint on Ms. Nicholls’ behalf against OPM in federal district court, alleging that OPM never responded to her request.
 After failed settlement discussions, the parties filed cross-motions for summary judgment.
-OPM argued that it lacked responsive documents.
-IPR contended that OPM had failed to do a sufficiently thorough search for documents reflecting the numbers of men terminated or not hired and that OPM read the request for knowing and willful appeals too narrowly.
+OPM argued that it lacked responsive documents, while IPR contended that OPM had failed to conduct a sufficiently thorough search and that OPM read the request for knowing and willful appeals too narrowly.

-The district court substantially agreed with IPR and granted summary judgment to Ms. Nicholls in a May 2012 order.
-The court required OPM to search for responsive records possessed by one of it subdivisions and ordered OPM to produce non-exempt records related to appeals from knowing and willful determinations.
-IPR filed a motion for attorney fees and costs in May 2012, and IPR awaits the government’s response.
+The district court substantially agreed with IPR and granted summary judgment to Ms. Nicholls in May 2012.
+The court required OPM to search for responsive records and ordered OPM to produce non-exempt records related to appeals from knowing and willful determinations.
+After filing a motion for attorney fees and costs in May 2012, IPR reached a monetary settlement with OPM.
+In conformance with the court’s order, OPM has produced additional responsive documents and expects to complete its production by September 2014.

-On Ms. Nicholls’ behalf, IPR administratively appealed the fees, arguing that Ms. Nicholls’ request was for non-commercial educational use and therefore qualified for a waiver of the search and review costs.
-Further, IPR argued that Ms. Nicholls was also entitled to the public interest fee waiver and was, therefore, exempt from having to pay the copying costs as well.
-In April 2012, OPM’s General Counsel determined that the request qualified for the educational waiver of search and review costs, thereby reducing the costs to approximately $250, and remanded the public interest fee waiver question.
-IPR is awaiting OPM action on remand.
+On Ms. Nicholls’ behalf, IPR administratively appealed the fees, arguing that the request qualified for a waiver of the search and review costs because it was made for non-commercial educational purposes.
+IPR also argued that Ms. Nicholls was entitled to the public interest fee waiver exempting copying costs.
+In April 2012, OPM’s General Counsel determined that the request qualified for the educational waiver of search and review costs, reducing the costs to approximately $250, and remanded the public interest fee waiver question.

 In March 2010, IPR, on behalf of class member Ralph Klier, submitted a competing proposal, arguing that the law required the court to make an additional pro rata distribution of funds to the most seriously injured class members.
 Alternatively, IPR argued that the funds should be distributed to a charitable cause with a strong nexus to the issues in the class action, such as Texas A&M’s School of Rural Public Health, which researches the carcinogenic effects of pesticides on humans in Texas.